Rahīmī

-The Rahīmī (lit. 'belonging to the most merciful/dedicated to God') was a 16–17th century Indian trade vessel.
+The Rahīmī (lit. 'belonging to the most merciful/dedicated to God') was a Mughal trade vessel, running from 1593 to 1613.
 It is known alternately as the Great Remee, Reheme, Remy, Remee, or Beheme.
 It was built under the patronage of Empress Mariam-uz-Zamani, chief consort of Emperor Akbar and mother of Emperor Jahangir.

 The Rahimi was the largest of the Indian ships trading in the Red Sea.
 It had a sail area so vast that it was identifiable to sailors from miles away and was known to Europeans as, the great pilgrimage ship.

 One of the most controversial aspects of "The Rahimi's" passage was the amount her officers had to pay the Portuguese for a cartaz.
 The Rahimi's "sum" became, in English reckoning, a standard by which other vessels were taxed.
 The rates set down were so that "every ship should be taxed to pay for her freedom," and the Rahimi was used as a standard, apparently, because she was so large and her tax was set at 15,000 rials.

 Background

 The owner and patron of the ship was Mariam-uz-Zamani.
-During the reigns of Akbar and Jahangir, she built ships for trade and Haj pilgrims at the Khizri Darwaza on the River Ravi.
-This place was later renamed by Maharajah Ranjit Singh as Sheranwala Darwaza.
+During the reigns of Akbar and Jahangir, she had ships for trade and Haj pilgrims built at the Khizri Darwaza on the Ravi River near Lahore.
+This place was later renamed by Maharaja Ranjit Singh as Sheranwala Darwaza.

-The Rahimi was homeported in Surat but often traveled to Jiddah, the port near Mecca on the Red Sea, where she carried merchandise for the vendors of the holy city and trafficked in pilgrims on various parts of their journey.
+The Rahimi was homeported in Surat but often traveled to Jeddah, the port near Mecca on the Red Sea, where she carried merchandise for the vendors of the holy city and trafficked in pilgrims on various parts of their journey.